maingraph/english_bot/NETLIFY_DEPLOYMENT.md

 ## Step 4: Update Frontend API URLs

-The frontend in `public/index.html` needs to use Netlify's function URLs.
+The frontend in `public/index.html` should call `/api/...` (Netlify redirects those to the function).
 Update the API calls:

 **Find this in `public/index.html` (around line 840-850):**
 ```javascript